 Phase 3: 2016-2020

 Annex IV has been approved for a 4-year extension consisting of three interrelated tracks: (1) information gathering and analysis, (2) information dissemination, and (3) engaging the community to support research and monitoring needs.
-This phase will continue most ongoing activities, while expanding to engage the regulatory community and address socio-economic issues.
+This phase will continue most ongoing activities, while expanding to engage the regulatory community on data transferability and retiring risk and address socio-economic issues.
 The phase will again culminate with a large report and conference partnerships.

 Partner Nations (15):